safer-rust/rust-safety-standard/rust-safety.md

 ### 2.3 Decoupling
 To provide clearer and more actionable guidance, decoupling the relationships between safety responsibilities is very important.
 One key decoupling strategy is to separate the safety of free functions and structs.
-In particular, we conceptually treat struct construction and field access as follows: a free function creates a struct instance only via the struct’s constructors (including literal constructors), and direct field access is modeled as an invocation of the struct’s literal methods.
+In particular, we conceptually treat struct construction and field access as follows: a free function creates a struct instance only via the struct’s constructors (including struct literals), and any direct field access is modeled as an invocation of the struct’s implicit methods.

 For example, in the following code, we can treat `new_even_unchecked` as a free function that returns a an `EvenNumber` instance, instead of a constructor; the real constructor is the literal constructor of the tuple struct `EvenNumber()`:

 ```rust